arangodb/docs/3.4/foxx-migrating2x-controllers-response.md

 The response object has a lot of new methods in ArangoDB 3.0 but otherwise remains similar to the response object of previous versions:

 The `res.send` method behaves very differently from how the method with the same name behaved in ArangoDB 2.x: the conversion now takes the response body definition of the route into account.
-There is a new method `res.write` that implements the old behaviour.
+There is a new method `res.write` that implements the old behavior.

 Note that consecutive calls to `res.write` will append to the response body rather than replacing it like `res.send`.